mugifly/homeassistant-natureremo/README.md

     * I tested on Hass.io 0.89.2.

-    * For now, this software can't control the air conditioner.
+    * For now, this software can't control the Air Conditioners and the TVs.

 * I don't any guarantee about this project.